mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.taint {}
 Manually marks a resource as tainted.
 This forces a destroy and recreate on the next plan or apply.
+Note that Terrform >= 0.12 has different usage, and consequently the module parameter will be ignored and the module should be provided as part of the resource parameter.

 ```groovy
 terraform.taint {